VAPID Key Generation & Rotation: Secure Implementation Guide

 const vapidKeys = generateSecureVapidKeys();

-console.log('Keys generated successfully.
+console.log('Keys generated.
 Inject into secrets manager immediately.');

 } catch (err) {